In May, VICE bestowed Album of the Month status on <i>New Brigade</i>, Iceage's debut LP.

 “When the first accusations of Nazi sympathies came, we didn’t take them very seriously,” Elias continued.
 “The argument was very vague.
 Now one of the biggest Danish newspapers has been running several stories about it.
 I don’t know whether to feel insulted or whether it’s just too absurd… Point is, we haven’t actually used any Nazi imagery, ever.”
 I asked Elias what was going on in Dogmeat: the iron crosses, the hooded figures, the switchblades pointing to the necks of Muslims.
 “That’s a collage drawing of different things I was seeing in the news, not a pro-race-riot drawing.”

 I, for one, believe him, and appreciate what he’s doing.
 If the images from Dogmeat shock you, then you’re shocked by reality.
 That’s not necessarily a bad thing.
 Reality can be depressing.
-But if you’re genuinely offended, then you’re living in some fantasyland where racism, violence and hate shouldn’t be analysed or commented on.
+But if you’re genuinely offended, then you’re living in some fantasyland where racism, violence, and hate shouldn’t be analyzed or commented on.
 And that’s just fucking sad.